BBVA/deeptracy/README.rst

 Deeptracy in a few words
 ========================

-Is a meta tool to analyze the security Issues in third party libraries used in your project.
+Is a meta tool to analyze the security issues in third party libraries used in your project.

 Why?
 ====

-There're **many different tools for analyze third party vulnerabilities** for many languages, **but there're not a unique tool that works well for all of them**.
+There're **many different tools for analyze third party vulnerabilities** for many languages, **but there is not a unique tool that works well for all of them**.

-This implies that:

-1. you need to locate the language specific tool,
-2. learn how use it,
-3. transform the results format to one you understand

 We've created **this project to simplify this process** and you can focus only in the important: your project.